 Following the success of the initial test grid, an expanded IP survey, covering a strike length of 9 kilometres was undertaken to the north and south.
-The results of this survey are being used successfully to generate drill targets and improve the understanding of the geological setting.
+The results of this survey have been used successfully to generate drill targets and improve the understanding of the geological setting.

 In the second quarter of 2013, the Company completed 1,732 metres of diamond drilling, 6,651 metres of RC drilling and 13,603 metres of aircore drilling.
-The Company focussed its exploration work on the three main prospects on its Tankoro property, namely, MM, MC and Phantom.
+The Company focused its exploration work on the three main prospects on its Tankoro property, namely, MM, MC and Phantom.

 At the MM and Phantom Prospects, infill drilling was undertaken to support and assist with resource definition and preparation of the maiden mineral resource.
 The Company also commenced drilling an IP target east of the MM Prospect, which following positive drill results, was named the MC Prospect.
-The MC Prospect was not detected in original soil sampling programs due to the area showing no gold response due to transported material.
+The MC Prospect was not detected in original soil sampling programs as the area had no gold anomalism due to transported material.
 Following the IP survey undertaken in November 2012 and scout AC drilling in the area, numerous targets have been generated and are being systematically followed up with drill programs, the results of which are encouraging.